Spouse and Fiance(e) Visas

-A refusal with prejudice may also make a future application much more complex or even impossible in certain circumstances.
+If your application is refused, you’ll need to spend much more money and time to resolve your visa situation.
 Getting specialist legal advice and representation at an early stage is therefore advisable to maximize the prospects of success.

 1. What is a spouse/partner visa?

-Spouse visa, also known as partner, marriage or settlement visa, allows married, civil and unmarried partners of British citizens, and those with Indefinite Leave to Remain, pre-settled status, settled status or humanitarian or refugee status, to settle in the UK.
+Spouse visa allows married, civil and unmarried partners of British citizens, and those with Indefinite Leave to Remain, pre-settled status, settled status or humanitarian or refugee status, to settle in the UK.

 2. What is a fiance(e) visa?

-3. Can unmarried partners apply for a settlement visa?
+3. Can unmarried partners apply for a family visa?

 Unmarried partners may also apply for a settlement visas provided that they’re able to demonstrate cohabitation as partners for at least 2 years.

-4. What are the eligibility, suitability and relationship requirements for the partner, spouse, unmarried partner or settlement visa and fiance(e) visa?
+4. What are the eligibility, suitability and relationship requirements for this visa?

 ♠ The couple must not be within the prohibited degree of relationship;